HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 -   **CF18**

-    If deploying HCL DX 9.5 CF18 and later container update release, the image and package names included for this are:
+    If you are deploying HCL DX 9.5 CF18 or later container update release, the image and package names included for this are as follows:

     -   ```
         hcl-dx-kubernetes-v95-CF18.zip